HPI-DeepLearning/schaaaafrichter/README.md

 - `--dataset-root` specify a dataset root dir that might be different from the directory of the dataset file locations, which is used as default.
 - `--model` available choices are `ssd300` and `ssd512`, you can choose which kind of model you want to train.
 Default is `ssd512`.
 - `--batchsize` the batch size to use for training.
 Default is `32`.
-- `--gpu` which gpu to use.
+- `--gpu` which gpu to use (e.g. `0` means your first gpu).
 You can also give more than one gpu id.
 The model will then be trained in data parallel fashion.
 Default is `-1`, which means run on CPU.
 - `--out` specifies the output directory for the trained model and log.
 Default is `result`
 - `--resume` specify a `trainer_snapshot` and continue training.
 - `--lr` set the default learning rate for the optimizer.
 Default is `1e-3`.